alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

     cout << max_int << endl;
     ```
   * But where is the function call?
-    * The `as-if rule` is applies again--the function has been inlined--`g++` may think that it is not worth it
+    * The `as-if rule` is applied again--the function has been inlined--`g++` may think that it is not worth it
-    to call the one-liner function give the extra work needed by making a function call.
+    to call the one-liner function given the extra work needed by making a function call.
 Instead, it simply
     copies and pastes the function body directly into the `main()` function.

 * The `double` version of `my_max()` shows something similar: